Ribes canthariforme: Description

-The vegetative parts of the plant in habitat.
-A boulder can be seen in the background.
+Detail of the stems and leaves.

 Ribes canthariforme is a chaparral shrub that reaches to 2.5 m in the shadows of large boulders and sheltered places.
 The stems stand erect and are covered in a fine pubescence, and lack the notable spines and prickles on the nodes and internodes of other Ribes species.
 Three-lobed, round, and with shallow clefts, the leaves measure 4–6 cm long.
 The upper surface of the leaf is green, and covered in wavy, long, soft hairs, while the lower surface is a gray-green, and covered in dense hairs.
 The base of the leaf is cordate, and attaches to pubescent petioles 2.5–3.5 cm long.
 The leaf margins are crenate, and have gland-tipped teeth.

+The inflorescence and flowers of R. canthariforme.

 Flowers are produced from February to April.
 The inflorescence is a dense, drooping, spike or head-like structure, with the flowers crowded into the distal third.
 The individual flowers are attached to the inflorescence by jointed pedicels 1–2 mm long, covered in white-villous hairs.
 The lanceolate bracts measure 2–4 mm long and are likewise covered in white villi.
 The flower is colored a rose-purple to pale rose-purple.
 The hypanthium is broadly urn-shaped, wider than it is long, and covered in villous-pubescent and gland-tipped hairs.
 The sepals are spreading, spoon-shaped, 2 mm long, and covered in dark veins.
 The petals are nearly connivent and erect, and measure 1 mm long.
 The styles are free, their bases sparsely hairy.

 The fruit is a round purple berry, measuring 5–6 mm, and covered in long, soft, wavy or glandular hairs that disappear in age.